A growing U.S. manufacturer discovers the value of an indirect sourcing function and builds a procurement department with Protiviti’s help

 One of our North American manufacturing clients encountered its blind spot during a recent period of rapid growth fueled by multiple acquisitions.
-Even though annual sales were advancing toward $6 billion — a growth rate of 130 percent over six years, the organization had nevertheless suffered from unexpected expenses and a sizable drop in stock price.
+Even though annual sales were advancing toward $6 billion — a growth rate of 130 percent over six years, the organisation had nevertheless suffered from unexpected expenses and a sisable drop in stock price.

 To address this indirect spend, the company turned to Protiviti.
 In the prior year, Protiviti procurement experts had performed a spend assessment and identified opportunities to reduce costs in the area of indirect spend.
 When a newly hired Director of Supply Chain received this analysis, he contacted Protiviti with a request to help him build an indirect procurement department from the ground up.

 Protiviti used the first 90 days of the 10-month engagement to establish relationships with 85 stakeholders — an exercise of good will, which proved to be critical in creating support for the change.
-Protiviti procurement experts held over 20 meetings with business units and executive leadership to analyze and appropriately categorize sourcing practices and identify opportunities to consolidate and renegotiate supplier contracts.
-Among other activities, Protiviti collaborated with stakeholders in several functional areas to provide sourcing support, prioritize sourcing opportunities, and develop sourcing plans and savings estimates.
+Protiviti procurement experts held over 20 meetings with business units and executive leadership to analyse and appropriately categorise sourcing practises and identify opportunities to consolidate and renegotiate supplier contracts.
+Among other activities, Protiviti collaborated with stakeholders in several functional areas to provide sourcing support, prioritise sourcing opportunities, and develop sourcing plans and savings estimates.

 Protiviti then embarked on a three-pronged workstream solution.